njbrunette/cs361-project/README.md

     response['value'] and response['name']

-For example, the value would be "HWK" and the name would be "Hong Kong Dollar (HKD)"
+For example, the value would be "HKD" and the name would be "Hong Kong Dollar (HKD)"

 C. UML Diagram